The Shark Wandvac is one of the best handheld vacuums, and the ergonomic design performed well in our testing.

 Mattress tool: This tool is very similar to the wide upholstery tool because it also provides extra width, which makes quick work of cleaning your mattress.

-Scrubbing brush: Stiffer, sharply angled bristles give this tool an edge over a dusting brush.
+Scrubbing brush: Stiff sharply angled bristles give this tool an edge over a dusting brush.

 Home and car detail kit: This kit comes standard with some handheld vacuums, but it can be bought separately for many others.
 It includes an extra hose, miniaturized versions of the crevice and dust tool, as well as angled tools to reach all the cracks and crevices in your vehicle.